i-VRESSE/haddock3-webapp/docs/demo/README.md

 [![Screenshot of 3D complex on the report page](./screenshots/report-3dviewer.png)](./screenshots/report-3dviewer.png)

+Where chain A, the antibody, is colored in red and chain B, the antigen, is colored in blue.

 [![Screenshot of scoring plots on the report page](./screenshots/report-plots.png)](./screenshots/report-plots.png)

 The CAPRI Evaluation module uses the Haddock3 scoring function to score the structures and/or clusters.
 CAPRI is a community wide yearly benchmark for docking methods.

+To zoom in on a chart, select it in the pulldown.

 ### Browse page